alfred-mikhael/alfred-mikhael/README.md

-- 👋 Hi, I’m Alfred Mikhael
+## Alfred Mikhael
-- 👀 I’m interested in machine learning and mathematics.
-- 🌱 I’m currently learning web development using React.js.
+I'm a current master's student at the Cheriton School of Computer Science under the supervision of Prof. Lap Chi Lau.
+I am most interested in spectral graph theory, combinatorics, and pseudorandomness, and I am generally interested in all aspects of theoretical computer science.

-- 📫 You can reach me by email at alfred1.mikhael@gmail.com
+You can see more information at my website alfred-mikhael.github.io.
+You can contact me at alfred1.mikhael@gmail.com.